-The symptoms of asthma are diverse and often vary.
-They are made worse by respiratory tract infections and inhaled allergens such as pollen and animal dander, physical exercise, cold air, tobacco smoke, dust, smells, chemicals, foods, and stress.
-Being overweight also increases the risk of developing asthma.
-Some medicines and herbal remedies may also cause symptoms.
+The symptoms of asthma are made worse by respiratory tract infections and inhaled allergens (such as pollen and animal dander), physical exercise, cold air and tobacco smoke.

 If you have been diagnosed with asthma before you start your studies and you need a check-up, please use our appointment booking system.